bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 }
 ```
 Here's what each field means:
-    - `token_type`: The type of the token (e.g., keyword, symbol, literal).
+    - `token_type`: The type of the token (e.g., keyword (TokenType::TABLE ...), symbol (TokenType::COMMA ...), literal (TokenType::VARCHAR ...)).
-    - `lexeme`: The actual text from the input that forms this token.
+    - `lexeme`: The actual text that is parsed from the user input which forms this token.
     - `iteral`: Optional literal value for tokens that represent values (e.g., numbers or strings).
     - `line` and `column`: Metadata to track the token’s position in the input for error reporting.